Maleficent: Reception

-The original version of Maleficent has been called as "one of the most sinister Disney Villains".
+The original version of Maleficent has been called as "most menacing villains in the Disney canon".
 She is generally described as an "evil, cold hearted fairy who can curse an innocent baby just because she is not invited to the christening ceremony."
 Guillermo del Toro has stated that along with Vermithrax in Dragonslayer, Maleficent is his favorite cinematic dragon.
 Voice actress Eleanor Audley and supervising animator Marc Davis were also praised for their work on the character.
 In 2016, The Frisky described Maleficent and the Evil Queen as "two of the best-realized female villains in movie history."

 Maleficent's live-action version from the film series of the same name has received critical attention, different from its original, animated counterpart.
 Benjamin Justice describes this version of Maleficent as "a full person, good and evil, powerful and vulnerable, vengeful and loving" and notes that, while she and Aurora value heterosexual relationships and love, neither of them "let the idea of [one true love] define the arc of the personal or public lives."
 When analyzing Maleficent's disability after she loses her wings due to Stephan's betrayal, Colleen Elaine Donnelly compares her role to that of Elphaba in Wicked, explaining that in both cases, the story "intends to reform the stereotype of the evil witch by providing a backstory."